Goutch/HellbenderEngine/README.md

 ## Qestions and Answers
 Q: Why should I use this engine instead of unity/unreal?
 A: You shouldn't this is a toy engine for me.

+### Notes:
+Opengl is deprecated as of now I am not sure if I will support it in the future.
+Checkout the opengl branch if you want a working opengl version.